How to Boost Wei Qi with Acupuncture + Herbs

 Qi Deficiency and Seasonal Allergies

-Another type of seasonal allergy is due a deficiency in Qi, which causes a weakening of the immune system defenses.
+Another common seasonal allergy arises due to the deficiency in Qi, which deteriorates body’s immunity and defense mechanism.
 This is something that everyone has experienced - you feel tired and sluggish and have difficulty mustering the energy to complete your daily tasks.

 In this situation it is common for people to take antihistamines to treat allergy symptoms, but antihistamines only treat symptoms, and don't address the root, so they don't provide complete relief.